OrvokkiK/HYTE-BE-2024/README.md

 Node.Js + Express

 Start dev server: 'npm run dev' / 'npm start'
+# Features
+The API allows for fetching (GET), adding (POST), editing (PUT) and removing (DELETE) Diary entries (/api/entries) endpoint.
+The API also allows for fetching (GET), adding (POST) and editing (PUT) the users endpoint (/api/users).
+It is also possible to fetch (GET) the user's info throught the (api/auth/me) endpoint and login to the site and obtain a token throught (GET) the (api/users/login) endpoint.
+Further information about how to interact with the API can be found below.

 # Routes:
-# Health Diary REST API - HTTP requests for testing endpoints
+### Health Diary REST API - HTTP requests for testing endpoints

 ##
 ## /api/entries endpoint